memebrain/python-novice-inflammation/01-numpy.md

 > ## Make your own plot {.challenge}
 >
-> Create a plot showing the standard deviation (`numpy.std`) of the inflammation data for each day across all patients.
+> Create a plot showing the standard deviation (`np.std`) of the inflammation data for each day across all patients.

 > ## Moving plots around {.challenge}
 >